Did you know that there’s a Tourettes Syndrome National Awareness month?

 Now, my tics are nowhere near as consistent and complex as they were when I was in my teens and early 20s.
 Now, they come out to play when i’m feeling highly stressed or anxious.
 This reality gives me a drive to actively seek out methods of relief.
 I’ve been forced into research and experimentation to avoid the cycle that can begin if I’m not conscious and proactive.
 Looking back through my life and analyzing where I’ve placed my efforts, nothing has provided me with more relief than playing with my body.

-Movement and play have always been my places of comfort.
+Movement and play have always been my places to drop in and tune out.
 My sense and awareness for my body in space has come naturally.
 I consider this to be a gift from Tourettes.
 Movement has always been my medicine and as time progresses, I’ve found better ways of healing with this medicine.
 Recently, I’ve been lucky enough to find a culture of people that understands the importance of movement and its incredible power.
 They’ve set a fire within me to spread this message.
 This is what you will usually see me posting about on here, so today, I want to shed light on all of those who are silently seeking relief.